 The Workers’ Compensation laws in South Carolina require a company with four or more regular or full-time employees to provide Workers’ Compensation insurance.

 Workers’ Compensation does not cover some categories of employees.
-But Workers’ Comp covers most frontline workers and essential employees.
+But Workers’ Compensation covers most frontline workers and essential employees.

 If you are unsure if Worker’s Compensation Insurance covers you, consult your company’s hiring manager or talk with an attorney specializing in Worker’s Compensation cases.